– 2 Party Case: $200 per party per hour

 A former federal law clerk, Cope is currently serving as vice-chair of the Federal Mediation Advisory Committee for the United States Southern District of Florida.
 She also served her alma mater, University of Miami School of Law, as Assistant Dean for External Affairs for nearly 10 years.
 She is the author of three nationally published non-fiction books.

 Cope has been certified by the Florida Supreme Court as a Circuit/Civil mediator since 1990 and is listed as a federal mediator by the United States District Court for the Southern District of Florida.
+She is available for in-person mediation within the metro Miami area, as well as online throughout the state of Florida via Zoom.

 Cope combines nearly 10 years of commercial litigation practice with her education and experience as a psychologist to assist her in working with litigants and counsel in reaching mutually satisfactory resolutions to vigorously contested matters.